kubernetes/website/content/zh-cn/docs/concepts/services-networking/endpoint-slices.md

 endpoints.
 The control plane automatically creates EndpointSlices for any Kubernetes Service that has a {{< glossary_tooltip text="selector" term_id="selector" >}} specified.
-These EndpointSlices include references to any Pods that match the Service selector.
+These EndpointSlices include references to all the Pods that match the Service selector.
 EndpointSlices group network endpoints together by unique combinations of protocol, port number, and Service name.
 The name of a EndpointSlice object must be a valid